 Education in Emergencies (EiE); Education in Emergencies provides physical, psychosocial, and cognitive protection that can sustain and save lives in situations of crisis.
 Uninterrupted quality education should be ensured at all education levels, including strong and meaningful community participation, provision of transitional learning spaces, provision of education material, teacher education and support to education authorities.
-FCAs EiE approach is based on a holistic approach to wellbeing, prioritizing integrated ways of working with psychosocial support and child protection.
+FCAs EiE approach is based on an integrated approach to wellbeing, prioritizing integrated ways of working with psychosocial support and child protection.

 Community Based Protection (CBP) Approach; To proactively protect vulnerable individuals, families, and communities, ACT members will support building protective community-based structures and networks.
 The CBP approach empowers persons of concern (POCs) to demand and enjoy their rights safely and with dignity.
-Therefore, this project will ensure active and meaningful participation of refugees at transit/collection points, reception centers and during the distribution of NFI during their relocation from reception centers to settlements.
+Therefore, this project will ensure active and meaningful participation of refugees in transit/collection points, reception centers and during the distribution of NFIs during their relocation from reception centers to settlements.
 The PoCs will take part in leadership and complaint management (Uganda and Tanzania).

 Child Protection and Safeguarding; Conflict and displacement can cause serious impact on the physical, social, and emotional wellbeing of children.
-In the emergency context, improving the wellbeing of children needs to be well integrated into the education activities.
-In school, children can feel less stressed and free from household worries.
+The well-being of children will be improved and will be well integrated into the education activities in order for children to feel less stressed and free from household obligations.
 Partners will work closely with other Protection partners to ensure functional referral systems and specialized support to children with physical and mental barriers to accessing education.